neutralica/hson-unsafe/README.md

 }
 */
 ```

 Documentation

-For HSON's syntax, API, and core concepts, please see the /docs directory.
+For HSON's syntax, liveTree API, and core concepts, please see the src//docs directory.